Well, not literally all that Iceland has to offer. But you can do an awful lot.

 The Golden Circle

 Day 2 Saturday – I started with breakfast at The Laundromat Café downtown, and it was bitterly cold and snowing.
 Highly recommend The Laundromat Cafe.
 The snow stopped and I drove The Golden Circle, part of it in a snowstorm later in the day.
 I chose to do this today because the weather for the next day looked even worse than it did for today.
 Good thing I did.
 By the time I got to the Geysir, snow began to fall pretty heavily.
 It was the weirdest snow I’d ever seen.
 It looked like Dippin’ Dots.
 Then it turned into huge, wet flakes.

 I drove on to Gulfoss where the snow was full blown and so was the wind, but this was a mistake.
-I couldn’t even see Gulfoss and I was miserable, so I snapped a few obligatory pictures and drove back towards the Geysir and could barely see.
+I couldn’t even see Gulfoss and I was miserable, so I snapped a few obligatory pictures and headed back to my car.
+I looked in the mirror and realized I had mascara running down my face!
+Makes sense since I couldn’t see because of snowflakes on my eyelashes.
+I cleaned up a bit and drove back towards the Geysir and could barely see.
 The road at this point was completely white.

 After I got back to the Geysir, I continued toward Selfoss and the weather improved somewhat after about an hour, but the damage had been done.
 Roads were snowy and in places, icy, so I didn’t make any stops.
 At the time, I didn’t realize that between Gulfoss, Selfoss, and Reykjavik, there aren’t really any stops to make unless you want to take photos of scenery.
 The Golden Circle is really a Golden line to Gulfoss.
 Or in my case, a white line.